10 Largest Companies in New Zealand

 FPH currently manufactures most of its products at its primary plant in New Zealand.

-The company started in 1934 as an importer for refrigerators and moved towards manufacturing in the 1950s.
+The company started in 1934 as an importer of refrigerators and moved towards manufacturing in the 1950s.

-FPH products are currently sold in 120 countries around the world (source: Stuff NZ).
+FPH products are sold in 120 countries worldwide (source: Stuff NZ).

-However, most of its revenue comes from exporting the devices it manufactures, with just 1% of the revenue coming from New Zealand.
+However, most of its revenue comes from exporting the devices it manufactures, with just 1% coming from New Zealand.

-FPH is listed on both New Zealand and Australian stock exchanges and was formerly listed on Nasdaq as well.
+FPH is listed on the New Zealand and Australian stock exchanges and was formerly listed on Nasdaq.

 Meridian Energy is an electricity generation and retailing company in New Zealand.

-The company has the largest share in the country’s electricity generation at 35% , and is the fourth largest electricity retailer, with a 12% share (source: Electric Authority).
+The company has the largest share in the country’s electricity generation, 35%, and is the fourth largest electricity retailer, with a 12% share (source: Electric Authority).

 Meridian Energy was one of the three companies founded after the break-up of the Electricity Corporation of New Zealand (ECNZ).

-Meridian took control of Manapouri and Waitaki River hydro schemes and was state-owned before being privatized in 2013.
+Meridian took control of the Manapouri and Waitaki River hydro schemes and was state-owned before being privatised in 2013.
 However, the New Zealand government still owns a 51.02% shareholding in the company.

-Meridian also owns Powershop, which is an online electricity retailer established in 2007 and has over 400 employees worldwide.
+Meridian also owns Powershop, an online electricity retailer established in 2007 with over 400 employees worldwide.

 Powershop operates in New Zealand, Australia, and the UK, with Powershop Australia recently acquired by a consortium led by Shell Australia.